Arab cuisine: Egypt

-Africa

 Sudan

 In comparison to its Maghreb and Levantine neighbors, the cuisine of Sudan tends to be generous with spices.
 Sudanese cuisine has a rich variety in ingredients and creativity.
 Simple everyday vegetables are used to create stews and omelettes that are healthy yet nutritious, and full of energy and flair.
 These stews are called mullah.
 One could have a zucchini mullah, spinach (riglah) mullah, etc. Popular dishes include ful medames, shahan ful, hummus, bamya (a stew made from ground, sun-dried okra), and gurasa (pancake), as well as different types of salads and sweets.

 Maghreb

 Maghreb cuisine is the cooking of the Maghreb region, the northwesternmost part of the Arab world along the Mediterranean Sea, consisting of the countries of Algeria, Libya, Morocco, Tunisia, and Mauritania.
 In Maghrebi cuisine, the most common staple foods are wheat (for khobz bread and couscous), fish, seafood, goat, lamb, beef, dates, almonds, olives and various vegetables and fruits.

 Moroccan cuisine has long been considered one of the most diverse in the world.
 This is because Morocco has interacted extensively with the outside world for centuries.
 Over the centuries, chefs in Moroccan cuisine in Fes, Meknes, Marrakech, Rabat and Tetouan have been the basis for what is known as Moroccan cuisine today.
-Moroccan cuisine also ranked first in the Arab world and Africa, and second in the world in 2012 after France.

 Tunisian cuisine is the style of cooking used by the Tunisian people and is part of the Maghreb and Mediterranean cuisine.
 Assa on mush, spices, olive oil, chili red pepper, kodaid, wheat flour, lamb, garlic, fish and many other vegetables and spices are common.
 Tunisian cuisine offers what is known as a "solar kitchen" that relies heavily on olive oil, spices, tomatoes, fish species, and meat.
 Bread is an essential ingredient in Tunisian cuisine, as it accompanies almost all dishes and is usually used by dipping for broth.

 Libyan cuisine derives much from the traditions of Maghreb and Mediterranean cuisines.
 One of the most popular Libyan dishes is bazin, an unleavened bread prepared with barley, water and salt.
 Bazin is prepared by boiling barley flour in water and then beating it to create a dough using a magraf, which is a unique stick designed for this purpose.
 Pork consumption is forbidden, in accordance with Sharia, the religious laws of Islam.
 Tripoli is Libya's capital, and the cuisine is particularly influenced by Italian cuisine.
 Pasta is common, and many seafood dishes are available.
 Southern Libyan cuisine is more traditionally Arab and Berber.
 Common fruits and vegetables include figs, dates, oranges, apricots and olives.